 Group II base oils are imported from the Red Sea, the U.S. and South Korea.
 Russian Group II grades are reputedly being offered ex tank in Turkey with prices reported to be around €70/t-€120 lower than those from other areas.
 However, this report could find no evidence of any Russian Group II base oils being stored and resold ex tank in any Turkish port.

 Partly-approved or non-approved Group III base oils on an FCA basis do include Russian barrels in the form of Tatneft’s 4 cSt grade.
 Latest prices for this product are heard at around €1,220/t.
-Material originally shipped from Middle East Gulf sources is no longer available, but some European distributors have sent quantities of Group III base oils to Turkish traders and blenders from main cargoes which have discharged in Antwerp-Rotterdam-Amsterdam.
-These base oils are supplied in flexies.
+Material originally shipped from Middle East Gulf sources is no longer available, but some European distributors have sent quantities of Group III base oils to Turkish traders and blenders from cargoes discharged in Antwerp-Rotterdam-Amsterdam.
+These base oils are supplied in flexi-tanks.

 Middle East

-With the news that Russian satellite data is being horse traded across the Middle East from the Kremlin to the IRGC to Houtis in Yemen, controlling and advising which ships the Houthis should attack, just adds another level of intrigue as to how the whole ‘safe passage process’ is managed.
-Up until now, it would appear that Luberef have been chartering vessels which are flagged under U.A.E., India or Pakistan owners, but this may not be the case.
+The report that Russian satellite data is being provided to Houthi rebels, controlling and advising which ships the Houthis should attack, adds another level of intrigue about the process of deciding vessels that receive safe passage.
+Up until now, it would appear that Luberef has been chartering vessels flagged under U.A.E., Indian or Pakistani owners, but this may not be the case.

-There have been reports a substantial increase in the numbers of cargoes of base oils loading out of Yanbu and Jeddah, most of which have been primed for the west coast of India or U.A.E..
-But there have other destinations such as Singapore, Durban and Dar-es-Salaam.
+There have been reports a substantial increase in the numbers of cargoes of base oils loading out of Yanbu and Jeddah, Saudi Arabia, most of which have been primed for the West Coast of India or the U.A.E.
+But there have other destinations such as Singapore, Durban, South Africa, and Dar-es-Salaam, Tanzania.

-European Group I and Group II cargoes are being examined with S-Oil undertaking these parcels since they have the infrastructure and organisation in Rotterdam to store and resell quantities of Group I base oils.
+European Group I and Group II cargoes are being examined, with S-Oil undertaking these parcels since they have the infrastructure and organization in Rotterdam to store and resell quantities of Group I base oils.
 These may not be as viable as in previous times with the availability of European produced Group I base oils having improved.

-With the Israeli strike against Iranian military sites have taken place last week, the regional war could either go one way or another.
+After the Israeli strike against Iranian military sites last week, the regional war could either go one way or another.
 If the Iranians send further missiles against Israel, then the whole region could erupt, with Israel hitting oil terminals and nuclear development locations within Iran.

-Base oil trade is being adversely affected by the conflict with P&I clubs for vessels plying trade in Middle East Gulf considering declaring Middle East Gulf a war zone, with all that that implies for insurance costs for vessels entering the Gulf.
+Base oil trade is being adversely affected by the conflict as P&I clubs have declared the Middle East Gulf a war zone, with all that implies for insurance costs for vessels entering the Gulf.
 A number of owners may decide to forego trading in and out of the Middle East Gulf, limiting the tonnage available for traders and resellers to take cargoes of base oils in and out of the region.

 This cargo has been sold by an international trader to Nigerian receivers, with the cargo arriving towards the end of November, or even beginning of December, depending on weather en route.